vortexntnu/rov-gui/README.md

 # rov-gui
-The GUI for Vortex NTNU's ROVs.
-The GUI is made as plugins to ROS rqt.
-Each plugin has a readme inside.
+GUI for Vortex NTNU's 2018 ROV.
+The GUI is made with [Kivy](https://kivy.org/ "Kivy: Cross-platform Python Framework for NUI Development")

-## Preferred workflow